 The run needs to have some kind of ceiling and be protected from all sides from predators such as raccoons, foxes, and rats.
 If you have your run fenced in, make sure you use something like a net or mesh to enclose the top.

-A small, dusty area is also essential – chickens like to bathe in dust (doesn’t seem so clean, right?!), which not only keeps them happy, but helps prevents mites.
+A small, dusty area is also essential — chickens like to bathe in dust (doesn’t seem so clean, right?!), which not only keeps them happy but also helps prevent mites.
 We recommend sprinkling Diatomaceous Earth in your dust bath, because bathing in it significantly reduces the chances of the birds getting lice (the most common issue in chicken coops)!

-Another vital area is a nesting box per every 4-5 hens.
-These boxes – meant for laying eggs – are enclosed on three sides, with the entrance accessible from the coop.
+Another vital area is a nesting box for every 4-5 hens.
+These boxes, meant for laying eggs, are enclosed on three sides, with the entrance accessible from the coop.
 A lot of backyard farmers will attach these boxes somewhere higher up and on the outside of the coop’s wall to make it easy to collect eggs (eliminating the need to crawl into the coop)!
 Thick layers of wood shavings work well for the nest boxes and should be kept clean for clean eggs.

 Many coops will have something that allows the birds to perch.
 Make sure their nesting boxes, food, and water supplies are no where near/below the perch (yes, we’re talking about avoiding raining chicken poop!).